Safety Analysis

 Essentials

-- Visa InfoUS and EU citizens typically require a visa to enter Bangladesh.
-Visa on Arrival (VOA) may be available for tourism at certain entry points (e.g., Dhaka airport) for a limited duration, but it is highly recommended to obtain a visa in advance from a Bangladeshi embassy or consulate.
+- Visa InfoMost foreign nationals, including US and EU citizens, require a visa to enter Bangladesh.
+Visa-on-arrival facilities are available for some nationalities under specific conditions, but it's always recommended to obtain a visa in advance from a Bangladeshi embassy or consulate.

 - EmergencyPolice: 999